• Skip to main content

 • I recommend greasing the pan with either butter or margarine rather than oil.
 The ground almonds will stick to the pan better.
 Grease your pan even if it is non-stick.

 • Cool your babka cake completely before decorating and cutting.
+It tastes better the next day.

 • Freeze for up to 3 months.
 Decorate after defrosting.

-• You can buy potato starch in Polish shops (look for 'maka ziemniaczana').
+• You can buy potato starch in Polish shops (look for 'mąka ziemniaczana').

 Side view of cut babka cake on white plate.